Sofitel Tahiti Ia Ora Beach Resort – First-rate pool and tropical gardens, but a tad isolated.

-- Room Types: Deluxe Garden Rooms • Deluxe Lagoon Rooms • Panoramic Rooms • Junior Suites • Senior Suites • Presidential Suites
+- Room Types: Deluxe Garden Room • Deluxe Lagoon Room • Panoramic Room • Junior Suite • Senior Suite • Presidential Suite

-- Smoking Rooms: No smoking allowed in the rooms, but OK elsewhere around the grounds.
+- Smoking Rooms: No smoking allowed in the rooms, but okay elsewhere around the grounds.

 - Best Room: Befitting the name, the Presidential Suites are exceptional.
-On the top floor for maximum views, they’re very spacious and opulent, with all the latest gadgets and an extended balcony loaded with outdoor furniture.
+On the top floor and featuring maximum views, they’re very spacious and opulent, with all the latest gadgets and extended balconies loaded with outdoor furniture.

-- For Families: Most rooms easily fit in 1 extra single bed, while the spacious suites can accommodate a family of 4.
+- For Families: Most rooms easily fit in an extra single bed, while the spacious suites can accommodate families of 4.

 Sofitel Tahiti Ia Ora Beach Resort – What’s Nearby?

-Along the road and adjacent to the main entrance to the resort is a largish shopping centre, Centre Commercial Tamanu, with several eateries:
+Along the road and adjacent to the main entrance to the resort is a largish shopping center, Centre Commercial Tamanu, with several eateries:

-- Restaurant Chez Rémy (40 58 21 61) – Classy bistro with Arabic influences.
+- Restaurant Chez Rémy – Classy bistro with Arabic influences.
 Indoors and courtyard setting in the carpark.
-5-minute walk.

-- Le Fournil Hautbois (40 82 29 00) – Bakery offering all sorts of tasty goodies.
+- Le Fournil Hautbois – Bakery offering all sorts of tasty goodies.
 Eat in or takeaway.
-8-minute walk.

 - Beach Snack – Adjacent to the public beach, about 500m south down the road.
 All-day, casual, and inexpensive meals right on the sand.

-- Market or Grocery: The large Super U supermarket is in the shopping centre alongside the resort entrance.
+- The large Super U supermarket is in the shopping center alongside the resort entrance.

-Buses hurtle along the main road to Pape’ete about every hour – but more in the morning; far fewer in the afternoon; none on Sunday.
-Otherwise to the capital, hitch a ride or organise a taxi (unmetered) from the reception.
+Buses hurtle along the main road to Pape’ete around every hour – more in the morning, far fewer in the afternoon, and none on Sunday.
+Otherwise, to reach the capital, hitch a ride or organize a taxi (unmetered) from the reception.